an-yc/an-yc.github.io/index.md

 ### Projects

 * Currently enrolled in EPIN1020 Design Thinking and Practice, check out [my repository for the course](https://an-yc.github.io/epin1020/)
-* Working on a campus project, CUHub, an information platform for events happening on campus
+* Working on a campus project, [CUHub](https://an-yc.github.io/CUHub/), an information platform for events happening on campus

 ### Experience

-* I have interned at various law firms, including Sidley Austin and BCLP
+* I have interned at various law firms, including Sidley Austin and BCLP, and have worked in California, Shanghai and Hong Kong before.
-* I am currently looking for summer internship opportunities in the tech and start-up field

 ### Skills

 * Fluent in English, Cantonese and Mandarin
-* Beginner level coding in Python and basic web development in HTML, CSS and JavaScript
+* Beginner level coding in Python and basic web development in HTML, CSS and JavaScript.